Champions League possible line-ups and team news: Quarter-final second legs

 Article summary

 Who's likely to start, who might be left out and who is unavailable?
-UEFA.com predicts the line-ups for the UEFA Champions League quarter-final second legs.
+UEFA.com predicts the line-ups for the UEFA Champions League quarter-final second legs and keeps track of the confirmed starting XIs.

 Article top media content